samiuljoy/android-recommendations/Readme.md

 1. Unlauncher

+2. Last launcher(Currently using)

+***Email reader***

+1. Mutt terminal email reader

+2. FairEmail

 ## Details

-Apps like NewPipe, FF-updater, Personal DNSfilter, Jackpals Android Terminal, Termux, Document viewer, Unlauncher, are all available on the F-Droid repositories.
+Apps like NewPipe, FF-updater, Personal DNSfilter, Jackpals Android Terminal, Termux, Document viewer, Unlauncher, Last launcher, FairEmail are all available on the F-Droid repositories.
 Firefox, I download from their official GitHub repository [release page](https://github.com/mozilla-mobile/fenix/releases).
 Also there's an app on F-Droid `ffupdater` which checks for Firefox update and downloads them.

 **Why two Firefox's?**